talonhub/community/PRACTICES.md

 ## When to Use Snippets

-See [the snippets README for details on snippets](./core/snippets/README.md).
 A snippet inserts text with placeholders so the user can use a command to go to the next placeholder.
 Consider using a snippet in the following situations:

 - You need to make sure the cursor ends up in a specific location in the text and `user.insert_between` is inadequate.
 - The user is likely to want to put the cursor in another location shortly after using the command/action.